 Due to its location and variable climatic conditions, Nepal is one of the most disaster-prone countries in the world.
 Every year, these events cause heavy loss of life and damage to properties.
 Climate change and an increasing population further exacerbate the impacts of natural disasters.
 The European Union continuously supports initiatives that reduce the risks of natural disasters and improve the disaster preparedness capacities of vulnerable populations.
-In addition, the commission finances the provision of urgent services such as emergency shelter, healthcare, and water and sanitation.
+In addition, the EU finances the provision of urgent services such as emergency shelter, healthcare, and water and sanitation.

 During Nepal’s internal conflict, and up until 2011, EU humanitarian actions totalling €35 million supported thousands of conflict-affected people, especially in rural areas, by providing healthcare in addition to water and sanitation facilities.
-The EU also assisted refugees from Bhutan for more than ten years until 2016.
+The EU also assisted refugees from Bhutan for more than ten years until 2015.
 To date, the total aid funding to Nepal exceeds €103 million since 2001, including over €26 million allocated to disaster preparedness and risk reduction activities.